 27. Make a paper bead necklace

-There are several crafts you can do with newspapers.
+There are several newspaper crafts for kids, such as making paper bead necklaces.
 Use newspaper, colorful magazine clippings, or wrapping paper and roll them into bead shapes.
 It is an easy craft you can do without going to the store.

 28. Make box monsters